 Single way airfares in Economy Class can range between Rs.
 40,000 and Rs.
 3,00,000, depending on your city, destination, airline and when you book it.
 According to the Vagabrothers channel on Youtube, the best time to book tickets is six weeks before your travel date.

-The most expensive university- Stanford University- The entire MS program costs around 67 Lakh rupees.
+The most expensive university- Columbia University- Tuition and fees for a year cost around 47 Lakh rupees.

-The entire cost for other universities’ MS programs ranges between 30 and 50 Lakh rupees, with the location being a significant variable along with whether the university is state-run or private.
+The cost for other universities depends largely on the location and whether the university is state-run or private.

 How can you cover costs while pursuing an MS in the US?